Oblongmana/jsdice/README.md

 # jsDice
 _adopted and mangled from jsDice.com_

+This is a fork of [fritzy/jsdice](https://github.com/fritzy/jsdice), set up for installation with bower

 The standard dice rolling format for tabletop games is [times]d[sides].
 Typical dice strings could add/subtract formats and static numbers together.

 jsDice is a small library for parsing dice formula strings as well as rolling the dice.